-Teleware PLC is committed to being transparent about how it collects and uses data about people with whom it deals with to operate.
+Teleware Limited is committed to being transparent about how it collects and uses data about people with whom it deals with to operate.
 These may include, but are not exclusive to current, past and prospective employees, suppliers, clients, customers, partners and others with whom it communicates.
 This policy sets out the organisation’s commitment to data protection, and individual rights and obligations in relation to personal data.

 Personal data must be dealt with responsibly however it is collected, recorded and used and regardless of the medium used.

-We regard the lawful and correct treatment of personal data by Teleware PLC as very important to successful operations, and to maintaining confidence between those with whom we deal and ourselves.
+We regard the lawful and correct treatment of personal data by Teleware Limited as very important to successful operations, and to maintaining confidence between those with whom we deal and ourselves.
 We ensure that our organization treats personal information lawfully and correctly.

 To this end we fully endorse and adhere to the Principles of data protection, as enumerated in the General Data Protection Regulation (GDPR).

 The Information Commissioners Office (ICO) is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 Teleware Limited Registration Reference is: ZA137856.